PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

 ### Quick Recap

 In Lab assignment 1 report we proposed to measure the performance by finding balance between cost and time.That is, we intend to do a cost vs time optimization.
 How do we do that?
-We plan to define a very simple metrics as shown in the table below :
+We plan to define a very simple metric as shown in the table below :

 | Machine Type  | Cost of a machine/ hour | Number of instances  | time taken to complete the task | Cost of cluster|
 | ------------- | ----------------------- | -------------------- | ------------------------------- | -------------- |
 | Machine_Type  |         $/hr (x)        | no_of_instances (y)  |            z_hours (z)          |   x.y.z        |

-The cost of cluster considers both, the time taken by it and of machine bieng used.
+The cost of cluster considers both, the time taken by it and of machine being used.
 The goal is to get a cluster which does justice to time and cost both.
 The above performance metrics was pretty easy to define.
 But is it really effective :confused:?
 We will find that out later in this blog :smile:

 Following is a code snippet of our dataframe implementation from lab assignment-1 which we have used extensively for performance analysis (reason for selecting DF implementation discussed later) :